Shivaamm21/javamap/README.md

-In this post I will share a mind map containing general topics covered in a Java.
+In this post I share a mind map containing general topics covered in a Java.